paduagroup/fftool/README.md

     usually necessary in order to match the atom names with those of the force field.

-2. Use the `fftool.py` script to create `.xyz` files with atomic coordinates for the components of your system, plus an input file for `packmol`.
-For help type `fftool.py -h`.
+2. Use the `fftool` script to create `.xyz` files with atomic coordinates for the components of your system, plus an input file for `packmol`.
+For help type `fftool -h`.
 For example, to build a simulation box with 40 ethanol and 300 water molecules and a density of 38.0 mol/L do:

-        fftool.py 40 ethanol.zmat 300 spce.zmat -r 38.0
+        fftool 40 ethanol.zmat 300 spce.zmat -r 38.0

     Alternatively the side length of the the simulation box (cubic) in angstroms can be supplied:

-        fftool.py 40 ethanol.zmat 300 spce.zmat -b 20.0
+        fftool 40 ethanol.zmat 300 spce.zmat -b 20.0

 3. Use `packmol` with the `pack.inp` file just created to generate the atomic coordinates in the simulation box (adjust the density/box